 Positive and Negative Angles

 The angles could be positive or negative in nature.
 If the angle is formed in a counterclockwise direction from the start point in an x-y plane, then it is positive and if the angle is formed in a clockwise direction from the start point then it is a negative angle.

 Angles More Than 360°

-Once a complete cycle is done in a an x-y plane, that means if we start the cycle from 0° and ends at 360°, a full circle is made.
-One full cylce also resembles a unit circle.
+Once a complete cycle is done in an x-y plane, that means if we start the cycle from 0° and ends at 360°, a full circle is made.
+One full cycle also resembles a unit circle.
 After that, if we still keep going then the angles are greater than 360°.
-Now beyond 360° at each quadrant, you will get the angles, such as, 450°, 540°, 630°, 720°, and so on.
-At 720° two cycles are completed and with respect to radians it is measured as 4π.
+Now beyond 360° at each quadrant, you will get the angles, such as 450°, 540°, 630°, 720°, and so on.
+At 720° two cycles are completed and with respect to radians, it is measured as 4π.
 Similarly, the value of radians at each cycle is increased as n x 2π.
 So we can show this in a table as:

 |Number of Cycle||Angle (n x 360°)||Radians (n x 2π)|